-The patients complained to Dawn cials were not ready to treat them at skin disease treatment would also be the other day that the health depart healthcare facilities near their villages, set up wherever needed. ment had put on the backburner plans neither were they spraying insecticides Dr Niaz Jamaii, additional DHO, said for the establishment of centres in to kill the disease carrying sand files. that his office was receiving 100 to 150 Kachho while shortage of the injection Johi taluka hospital's medical super injections daily from the DG health and required drugs in Kachho area, than the hospital could cope with.
-He injection, said sources.
+DADU: A severe skin infection, attributed by health officials to sandflies' sting, has turned into an outbreak as it has already revead across 13 UCs of Kachho belt in the west of Dadu district and required drugs in Kachho area, than the hospital could cope with.
+He injection, said sources, to provide injections to basic health He said that the available injections The patients complained to Dawn cials were not ready to treat them at skin disease treatment would also be the other day that the health depart healthcare facilities near their villages, set up wherever needed. ment had put on the backburner plans neither were they spraying inserticides Dr Niaz Jamali, additional DHO, said for the establishment of centres in to kill the disease carrying sand flies. that his office was receiving 100 to 150

-especially in Johi taluka hospital, said bad informed senior officers of shortthat the health department had failed age of the injection, he said. to provide injections to basic health He said that the available injections DADU: Cutaneous leishmaniasis is units in Drigh Bala, Wahi Pandhi, were being used but once they were finskin disease, at the area's hospitals. arms, feet and hands but health offi-kill the sand flies and centres for the had multiplied patients' misery.
-Intendent Dr. Zublin Ahmad Panhwar office, which were being distributed The patients, who staged a demon-said that the number of follow-up and among hospitals.
-The government hosstration along with their families in fresh cases was reported at 6,000 only pitals in Dadu, Khairpur Nathan Shah Johi town against shortage of injections in the taluka hospital, which was more and Mehar also faced shortage of the
+Kachho while shortage of the injection Johi taloka hospinits medical super injections daily from the DG health had multiplied patients' misery.
+Intendent Dr Zabali Atmad Panhwat office, which were being distributed The patients, who staged a demon- said that the number of follow-up and among hospitals.
+The government hosstration along with their families in fresh cases was reported at 6,000 only pitals in Dadu, Khairpur Nathan Shah

+Johi town against shortage of injections in the taluka hospital, which was more and Mehar also faced shortage of the